 For further information on benefit entitlement, and on independent living see Disability Benefits

-For the address and telephone number of your nearest Advocacy Centre and Citizens Advice Bureau contact your local council.
+For the contact details of your nearest Advocacy Centre and local voluntary organisations contact your local council.